LucasJMO/E6Plus/classes/Barbarian.md

 6   | 6/1 | 5 | 3 | 2 | Damage Reduction 2/-, Greater Improved Healing, Skirmish +2d6

 **Weapon and Armor Proficiency**: A Barbarian is proficient with all simple and martial weapons, light armor, medium armor, and shields (except tower shields).

+**Brutish**(Ex): A Barbarian can use their Strength ability modifier in place of Charisma for Intimidate checks.

 **Fast Movement**(Ex): A Barbarian's land speed is faster than the norm for his race by +10 ft.
 This benefit applies only when he is wearing no armor, light armor, or medium armor and not carrying a heavy load.
 Apply this bonus before modifying the Barbarian's speed because of any load carried or armor.